-Founded in 1989, the National Spasmodic Dysphonia Association (NSDA) is a not-for profit 501(c)3 organization dedicated to improving the lives of people affected by spasmodic dysphonia and related voice conditions through research, education, awareness and support.
+Founded in 1989, the National Spasmodic Dysphonia Association (NSDA), now Dysphonia International, is a nonprofit 501(c)3 organization dedicated to improving the lives of people affected by spasmodic dysphonia and related voice conditions through research, education, awareness and support.

 A Message from Our President, Charlie Reavis

 The origins of Dysphonia International, formerly the National Spasmodic Dysphonai Association, dates back to 1989, driven by the desire and commitment to help people cope with the debilitating voice condition, spasmodic dysphonia (SD).
 The organization was brought to reality by the vision, determination and dedication of Daniel Truong, MD and founding President Larry Kolasa.
 From humble beginnings, the foresight, patience and can-do attitude of a small group of volunteers has grown into a strong organization that provides a loud and clear voice for those living with spasmodic dysphonia and related voice conditions.

 For our first thirty years as an organization, the NSDA has been solely dedicated to improving the lives of people living with spasmodic dysphonia through research, education, awareness and support.
 In 2019, the mission of the organization expanded to include spasmodic dysphonia and related voice conditions.
 This change occurred because the Board of Directors acknowledged the fact that our support organization has been welcoming and providing for the needs of those living with other voice disorders for as long as anyone can remember.
 We are lucky to be part of an organization that understands how to live and cope with a voice condition, and we believe we should expand our reach to help others who are trying to cope with related voice conditions.
 I believe we have the tools and capacity to serve a larger community through expanded outreach.